PGA president fired for 'insensitive' remarks

 And on Facebook, he said: "Tom Watson (8 majors and a 10-3-1 Ryder Cup record) and Nick Faldo (6 majors and all-time Ryder Cup points leader) get bashed by Ian James Poulter.
 Really?
 Sounds like a little school girl squealing during recess.
 C'MON MAN!"

-In response, Poulter said in a statement released to Golf Channel: "Is being called a 'lil girl' meant to be derogatory or a put down?
+In response, Poulter told Golf Channel: "Is being called a 'lil girl' meant to be derogatory or a put down?
 That's pretty shocking and disappointing, especially coming from the leader of the PGA of America."

 (Reporting by Mark Lamport-Stokes in Los Angeles; Editing by Gene Cherry)